“Which file formats do I need to load my book to vendors and distributors?”

 Word doesn’t create any form of ebook file.
 You can use Adobe InDesign or one of the many apps out there; Sigil, Calibre, Jutoh to name a few, that use a Word document as their basis.

 Whichever app you use, check for the validation.
-Don’t worry, Woven Red provides compliant files.
+Don’t worry, Woven Red provides validated files.

 These are PDF files, created in Word or Adobe InDesign, that have a flowable structure.
 Vendors will take them but the conversion is unreliable.
 Some reviewers prefer them.